alakeldev/passwords-generator-and-manager/README.md

   - The symmetric key: is generated using a URL-safe base64-encoded 32-byte key.
 Anyone with this key is able to create and read messages.
   - The encrypted data: is a secure message that cannot be read or altered without the key.
 It is URL-safe base64-encoded.
 This is referred to as a “Fernet token”.
   - The decrypted data: decrypts a “Fernet token” with the same symmetric key.
 If successfully decrypted, you will receive the original plaintext as the result, and it’s a readable version for the user.
-- [Comparitech-Fernet](https://www.comparitech.com/blog/information-security/what-is-fernet/) - For advanced awesome information related to Fernet is a vast and fascinating topic that requires a deep dive to fully comprehend.
+- [Comparitech-Fernet](https://www.comparitech.com/blog/information-security/what-is-fernet/) - To take a look in more advanced and awesome information/details related to Fernet and go a little deep dive in it.

 ## Acknowledgements